Learn / Blog / Article

 To help you get started right away, we created and shared a CES survey template you can follow when you use Hotjar.

-🔥How it works: click on the image to see a live version of the survey (if you submit your feedback, we'll see it).
+🔥How it works: click this link to see a live version of the survey (if you submit your feedback, we'll see it!).
 The survey will direct you to a Google Doc template where we listed all the relevant questions, so you can simply copy-paste them into your own survey as they are or tweak as needed.

 Final word of advice: customer experience is a constantly moving target, which is why it’s important to continually measure your Customer Effort Score—and act on any negative feedback that might be coming your way.
 Keep an eye on any trends in the data, and consistently work to make your process so easy that customers can’t imagine walking away from you.